ldstep/ldstephensnet/content/blog/re-i-dont-see-the-point-of-smartwatches.md

 ---
-title: “Re: I Don't See the Point of Smartwatches”
+title: "Re: I Don't See the Point of Smartwatches"
 description:
 date: 2025-07-22T10:14:11Z
 tags: